zuhlke/engineering-posts/drafts/limit-your-line-length.md

 ---

 "Everyone has widescreen monitors nowadays."
-This is what I often hear when bringing up enforcing a maximum line length in our code.
+This is the argument I often hear when I bring up the idea of enforcing a maximum line length in our code.
-And with that, the discussion is often dismissed and done.
+And with that, the discussion is dismissed.
-I argue this is a fairly ignorant stance and misses the point completely.
+However, I believe that this stance misses the point completely.
-Let me explain why we should at least discuss a sensible limit in 2023.
+Let me explain why we should at least discuss a sensible limit in 2023 to ensure that our code is readable, maintainable and accessible to all team members.

 # Readability

-We developers are often focused on _writing_ code.
-In reality we are mostly _reading_ it.
+As developers, we focus a lot on _writing_ code, but the reality is that we spend more time _reading_ it.
-Whether it's our code from before the coffee break, the pull request from a colleague, some dusty corners in the legacy codebase or simply a StackOverflow answer.
-Each line of code is written once but read many times.
+Whether we're looking at our own code from earlier in the day, a colleague's pull request, or a StackOverflow answer, each line of code is written once but read many times.
-Code that is easy to read is essential, which is partially why tools like Prettier and linters exist in the first place.
+That's why it's essential to consider code readability, which is why tools like Prettier and linters exist in the first place.
+After all, the code we write is meant to be understood and maintained by humans, not just machines.

+Have you ever found yourself jumping to the wrong line after reading a long one?
-Shorter lines of code make it easier to scan through and understand the code without having to scroll horizontally or mentally parse long lines.
+Shorter lines of code can help to avoid that by making it easier to scan and understand code without having to scroll horizontally or mentally parse lengthy statements.
-Ever jumped to the wrong next line after finishing reading a really long one?
-Even with wide screen websites limit the width of text too.
-Based on an [article by Edward Scott of the Baymard Institute](https://baymard.com/blog/line-length-readability) the optimal line length for body text is between 50 and 75 characters.
+[Research by Edward Scott of the Baymard Institute](https://baymard.com/blog/line-length-readability) suggests an optimal line length of 50 to 75 characters for body text.
-Now code is not exactly like English prose.
+However, code isn't quite like English prose.
-With additional syntactic symbols and a larger word length of variables and functions we can argue that the optimum is higher for code.
+With additional syntactic symbols and a larger word length of variables and functions, a higher line length limit is reasonable.
+The PEP 8 style guide for Python recommends a limit of 79 characters and Google suggests 80 for JavaScript and 100 for Java.
-The [PEP 8 style guide for Python](https://peps.python.org/pep-0008/#maximum-line-length) recommends a limit of 79 characters, Google sets it at [80 for JavaScript](https://google.github.io/styleguide/jsguide.html#formatting-column-limit) and [100 for Java](https://google.github.io/styleguide/javaguide.html#s4.4-column-limit).
+The [PEP 8 style guide for Python](https://peps.python.org/pep-0008/#maximum-line-length) recommends a limit of 79 characters, Google suggests [80 for JavaScript](https://google.github.io/styleguide/jsguide.html#formatting-column-limit) and [100 for Java](https://google.github.io/styleguide/javaguide.html#s4.4-column-limit).
-The ideal is probably somewhere in that range of 80 to 100.
+Somewhere in that range of 80 to 100 is likely the ideal limit for code readability.

-# Maintainability
+# Debugging

-Debugging is a necessary part of software development.
+Debugging is an essential aspect of software development, and it can be a time-consuming and frustrating task.
+Shorter lines of code can make the debugging process easier and more efficient.
-When code is written with shorter lines, it becomes easier to debug as it is much easier to identify the exact line that may be causing issues.
+By keeping code on separate lines, it's easier to identify the exact line that may be causing issues.
-Otherwise it can be hard to pinpoint the exact location of the error even with the line numbers in the stacktrace.
-I find it much easier to set breakpoints and step through the program, when multiple statements and function calls are put on different lines.
+When multiple statements and function calls are put on different lines, it's much easier to set breakpoints and step through the program.
-IDEs help with it but they can't take the entire mental overhead from you.
+Although IDEs can help with debugging, they can't take the entire mental overhead from you, and shorter lines can make a significant difference in the process.
+Pinpointing the exact location of the error is much easier, especially with the line numbers in the stacktrace.

 # Collaboration